 Mashbill: Not known exactly – #1 Mashbill from Buffalo Trace

-Dark fruits, cherries, banoffee pie, caramel, crème Brule and Werther’s Originals.
+Dark fruits, cherries, banoffee pie, caramel, crème Brule, leather and Werther’s Originals.

-A touch of vanilla to kick things off then layers of dark fruit, caramel, more vanilla, glazed cherries and baking spice.
+A touch of vanilla to kick things off then layers of dark fruit, caramel, honey, corn, a hint of orange, glazed cherries and baking spice.
 One of the fruitiest bourbons I have tried.
+Great flavors.

 It’s already won me over by the time I get to the finish but it’s fruity again but more like the fruitiness you get from boiled sweets, Jolly ranchers maybe?
 Or is that just absurd?!
 A bit of oak and some sweet fudge rounds it off.

 I love how fruity this is, you often get slight hints of fruit in bourbons but for me, dark fruits are the dominating flavor in this and that makes it both unique and delicious.